21isenough/LightningATM/README.md

 - [option: lockout relay](/docs/guide/relay.md)
 - [option: RPi image from scratch](/docs/guide/add_on_zero2.md)

+If you want to update your ATM version, see this guide: [Update](/docs/guide/we_need_your_help.md)

-A comprehensive guide on how to setup the LightningATM can be found here https://docs.lightningatm.me.
+More information of how to setup the LightningATM can be found here https://docs.lightningatm.me.
 Also join the Telegram group of LightningATM builders here https://t.me/lightningatm_building or contact 21isenough on Twitter (https://twitter.com/21isenough).

 To see the Lightning ATM in action, check out this video [LightningATM in action](https://twitter.com/21isenough/status/1170808396955738114?s=20)